Phone: +86-755-2357-1819 Mobile: +86-185-7640-5228 Email: sales@ominipcba.com whatsapp: +8618576405228

 2/5/20253 min read

 Copper Foil: The conductive pathways.
-The thickness is measured in ounces (e.g., 1 oz, 2 oz), which dictates current carrying capacity.
+Measured in ounces (e.g., 1 oz, 2 oz), the copper weight determines the board's current-carrying capacity.

-From a PCB manufacturing process perspective, the stack-up is the most critical definition file you will send to the fab house.
-It determines impedance control for high-speed signals and thermal management for power circuits.
+From a PCB fabrication standpoint, the stack-up is the most vital file sent to the fab house.
+It is the foundation for managing high-speed signal transitions and power-hungry circuits.

-rigid, Flex, and Rigid-Flex: Choosing the Right Type
+Rigid, Flex, and Rigid-Flex: Selecting the Right Substrate

-Rigid PCBs: The industry standard.
-Solid, unbending, and cost-effective.
+Rigid PCBs: The industry workhorse—durable, cost-effective, and ideal for standard electronics.

-Flexible PCBs: Built on polyimide bases, these can bend and twist.
-They are essential for dynamic applications like printer heads or tight wearable tech.
+Flexible PCBs: Built on polyimide bases, these allow for 3D routing and are essential for wearables and dynamic applications like print heads.

-Rigid-Flex PCBs: This is a hybrid technology where rigid sections are connected by flexible ribbons within the same substrate.
-While expensive, rigid-flex designs can actually reduce total assembly costs by eliminating connectors and wire harnesses, improving reliability in high-vibration environments.
+Rigid-Flex PCBs: A hybrid solution where rigid sections are interconnected by integrated flexible ribbons.
+While the initial cost is higher, rigid-flex reduces the total BOM cost and assembly time by eliminating bulky connectors and wire harnesses while significantly improving reliability in high-vibration environments.

 Surface Mount Technology (SMT)